Mopokle/RL_GroupWork/README.md

 - The [OpenAI Gym](https://github.com/openai/gym) team for providing a fantastic toolkit and reference environments.
 - Our instructors and mentors for their valuable guidance and support.
 - All the group members for their hard work and collaboration.

+## Additional Information 📚

+For more details about the project, please refer to our [Notion note](https://mopokle.notion.site/RL-Group-Project-9cfb2fcbd34048b582a35bb889f67664).